nesfit/ICS/Lectures/Lecture_10/Lecture.md

 ## Process in .NET

 - Input/Output
-    - accessing output via events:
+    - access output via events:
         - `ErrorDataReceived` - output written to `stderr`
         - `OutputDataReceived` - output written to `stdout`
-    - need to be enabled via `BeginOutputReadLine()` or `BeginErrorReadLine()`
+    - enable it via `BeginOutputReadLine()` or `BeginErrorReadLine()`
-- allows opening of file with associated executable
+- allows opening a file with an associated executable
     - Set `FileName` to associated file and set `UseShellExecute` to `true`